SiaFoundation/siad/modules/accounting/README.md

 **Key Files**
  - [accounting.go](./accounting.go)

-The persistence subsystem is responsible for ensuring safe and performant ACID operations by using the `persist` package's `AppendOnlyPersist` object.
-The latest persistence is store in the `Accounting` struct and is loaded from disk on startup.
+The accounting subsystem is responsible for general actions related to the accounting module, such as initialization and returning information about the module.

 **Exports**
  - `Accounting`